Characters: Courage The Cowardly Dog Main Characters

 - The Unintelligible: As the series went on, Courage spoke coherent English less and less, to a point he would just babble and other characters would know what he was saying (except Eustace and Muriel, of course).
 In the later seasons, the gibberish-to-English ratio tipped towards the former to a major degree.

-- Wife-Basher Basher: To Mad Dog for Bunny - let's elaborate jumps through the back of his car and drive it in front of a train.
+- Wife-Basher Basher: To Mad Dog for Bunny - let's elaborate.
+He jumps through the back of his car and drives it in front of a train.

 - Wild Take: Frequently.